TurboFuzz: FPGA Accelerated Hardware Fuzzing for Processor Agile Verification: Hardware Architecture of the TurboFuzzer

 \section{Hardware Architecture of the TurboFuzzer}

-This section introduces key concepts used in the fuzzing system design, followed by a detailed explanation of the TurboFuzzer design as shown in Figure~\ref{Fig:fuzzer_arch}, including processor instruction generation, mutation, and optimization methods.
+This section introduces key concepts used in the fuzzing system design, followed by a detailed explanation of the TurboFuzzer design as shown in Fig.~\ref{Fig:fuzzer_arch}, including processor instruction generation, mutation, and optimization methods.